 For me Yuletide isn’t a day, it’s a season.
-There’s an “open circle” Yule ritual usually pretty early in the month (generally at the same time as the Big 10 Championship Football game, Go Michigan State!), and then a coven ritual on the Friday closest to solstice.
+There are parties both at our house and at those of our friends, and of course a coven ritual on the Friday closest to solstice.
 Coven Yule is always fun and comes complete with Secret Bafana (like Secret Santa but with a gift-giving Witch!), and this year we will be doing a Yule Ritual with our Gardneiran coven too!
 So there’s three Yule rituals.

 The family gets together for dinner on Yule Eve, followed by a circle to honor the Holly and Oak Kings (whom we see as brothers or lovers taking turns at sharing power,) the Goddess as a truly Triple Goddess (Crone of Winter, Mother of the Sun, Maiden of the Returning Light), and the coming Sun King.
 Sometimes we chant and sing Solstice carols.
 We hold our ritual in the kitchen with all the lights extinguished save one candle on the hearth.

 Then when the kids go to bed, we set out the presents and the stockings, just like we did for Christmas when we were small.
 I go out at midnight (or just before I go to bed) to ponder the beauty of the Longest Night and the stars and the cosmos.
 I quietly honour the deities of the dark and the stars (including the Star Goddess) and watch for signs or portents; then go to bed.
 When we get up we open the stockings, then eat breakfast.
 Usually about that time the sun comes up, so we go out and blow my sacred horn, made from a bull’s horn, to hail the return of the Sun King.
 Sometimes we also chant.
 Then we open the presents and spend the day eating baking and the leftovers of last night’s dinner, dispersing at around dinnertime.